 Where an EOI proposes provision of service by a partnership and/or through the use of sub-contractors, information on financial resources and evidence of capability to deliver a service will need to be provided for each member of the consortium and/or each sub-contractor.

-Section 4.2 of the statutory guidance offers more detail.
+Section 4.2 of the statutory guidance (PDF, 148KB) offers more detail.

 To help ensure you provide the correct information you may wish to use our EOI submission form (Word, 300KB), although you aren't obliged to do so.

 The purpose of this form is to help you in submitting an EOI under Part 5, Chapter 2 of the Localism Act 2011, The Community Right to Challenge (Expressions of Interest and Excluded Services)(England) Regulations 2012.